 Build or Buy a Sandbox

 Looking for backyard play area ideas for smaller yards?
 A sandbox is a backyard staple for a reason!
 Kids get to explore new textures, learn how to build sandcastles, and see how water interacts with their creations.
+It can also help improve motor skills and hand-eye coordination while fueling creativity!
 Buy one of the best sandboxes on the market, or build a DIY sandbox to perfectly fit your yard.
 You can even create a natural sandbox in the ground with rocks, plants, and moats around it.
 Make a themed sandbox and add gravel, toy trucks, and sandbox digger for a model construction site.
 Include toy dinosaurs to transform the sandbox into an imaginative backyard dinosaur world.
 Keep the fun going and add an umbrella or tent for shade to your sandbox for a safer experience.

 Explore a Water Table

 Water sensory play is endlessly entertaining and vital to young kids’ understanding of the world.
 Make it easy for them to explore H2O with a sand and water table!
 While you can find countless options to buy online, you can also DIY your water table design.
 Add to the outdoor water play experience with toy ducks, boats, food coloring, ice, and more.
 Or, make a general outdoor sensory table with rocks, sand, and water to play with more textures.

 Kids often tend to make a mess in outdoor play, so why not intentionally design a space for it?
 A mud kitchen is one of the easiest DIY outdoor play ideas around.
 Simply set up a table or outdoor playhouse and add small bowls, utensils, cups, and more kitchen items to play with.
 Kids can create fake meals, potions, and more with sticks, dirt, and water.
 Then, simply rinse everything off and leave it out for another day of play!

 Find Out What Floats